Physical Therapy Treatments For Traumatic Brain Injury (TBI)

 3. Physical Therapy For TBI In A Fully Conscious State

-If you are in a fully conscious state, your physical therapist will help you with exercise, task specific training, and patient and family education.
+If you are in a fully conscious state, your physical therapist will help you with physical exercise, task specific training, and patient and family education.

 • Alertness and responsiveness